ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

-versions of HTTP that are greater or equal to 2, because, in HTTP/1.1, a server that does not implement this specification could reject the HTTP Upgrade and attempt to parse the IP packets as HTTP message content or as a subsequent HTTP request, allowing request smuggling attacks.
+versions of HTTP that are greater or equal to 2, because, in HTTP/1.1, a server that does not implement this specification could reject the HTTP Upgrade and attempt to parse the IP packets as HTTP message content or as a subsequent HTTP request, allowing request smuggling attacks; see
+{{?OPTIMISTIC=I-D.schwartz-httpbis-optimistic-upgrade}}.

 # IANA Considerations